Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

   1.b Sørg for at metoden ikke er case-sensitiv.

-  1.c Kald metoden fra main med argumentet "Den laks skal ned", for at teste den.
+  1.c Kald metoden fra setup() med argumentet "Den laks skal ned", for at teste den.

 ---

 ## Task 2. print en delmængde af et ord

-I denne opgave skal du brug substring metoden.
+I denne opgave skal du brug substring metoden fra klassen String.

-2.a Lav en metode, printPartOfWord(), med tre parametre: 1. parameter er ordet, 2. parameter er index for det bogstav delmængden starter med og 3.  parameter er længden på delmængden
+2.a Lav en metode, printPartOfWord(), med tre parametre: 1. parameter er ordet, 2. parameter er index for det bogstav delmængden starter med og 3.  parameter er længden på delmængden.
+Metoden skal printe en delmængde af ordet, der kommer ind som 1. parameter.
 Ex: argumenterne "København", 1 og 4  skal give outputtet "øben".

+2.b Kald metoden fra setup() med passende argumenter og se om den virker.

 ---

 ## Task 3 Leg med tal
-3.a Create a class MathWork add a main method.

-3.b Write a method 'divisible', that takes in an integer as a parameter and prints all values between 0 and 100 that are divisible by the parameter received.
+3.a Write a method 'divisible', that takes in an integer as a parameter and prints all values between 0 and 100 that are divisible by the parameter received.
 <details>
   <summary>Hint</summary>
   <p>you need to use the % operator</p>
 </details>

-3.c call the method from main
+3.b Call the method from setup() to see if it works

-3.d add the following array to the class: int[] arr = { 1, 1, 1, 2, 2, 3, 3, 3, 4, 5, 5, 5, 6, 6, 7, 8, 8, 9, 9, 10 }
+3.c Add the following array to the tab Main as a global variable: int[] arr = { 1, 1, 1, 2, 2, 3, 3, 3, 4, 5, 5, 5, 6, 6, 7, 8, 8, 9, 9, 10 }

-3.e Write a method, 'getRandom' that returns a random element from the above array.
+3.d Write a method, getRandom() that returns a random element from the above array.

-3.f Write a function that takes an integer as a parameter and prints the number.
+3.e Write a function that takes an integer as a parameter and prints the number.
 After that, it subtracts one from the input and calls itself again (recursion).
 If the input is less than zero, it should no longer call itself.

-## Task 4 Fibonacci
+## Task 4 Fibonacci (optional - do the other tasks first)
-4.a Write a method, fibonacci that takes two integers as parameters and prints the first of them.
+4.a Write a method, fibonacci() that takes two integers as parameters and prints the first of them.
  Each printed value should followed by a tab ( \\t ).
 Then have the function calculate and print the fibunacci sequence (0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144) by calling itself.
 If the input is greater than 1000, then stop.
 Start the function by calling it from main with the input (1, 1).
  <details>
   <summary>Hint</summary>